alexwcheng/athleisure-advertising/README.md

    -  Generate 3 null and alternative hypotheses to test and answer the 3 questions.
    -  Find and select a source of data to draw from and analyze (Wordtracker).
    -  Use API to understand database stats for Google, Youtube, and Amazon search volume.
-   -  Generate a list of popular athleisure-related keywords (search "athleisure" on Amazon, and find about 100 terms associated with athleisure products on the first few pages of "featured" results).
+   -  Generate a list of popular athleisure-related keywords (searched "athleisure" on Amazon, and found 77 terms associated with athleisure products on the first few pages of "featured" results).
-   -  Call search volume by month, and totals for each keyword on the list from the Wordtracker API.
+   -  Call search volume by month, and totals for each keyword on the list from the Wordtracker API - split calls into small pieces so as not to go over the API call trial-account limit.
-   -  ???
-   -  ???
-   -  ???
-   -  ???
-   -  ???
-   -  ???
-   -  Statistical testing
-   -  Get confidence intervals.
-   -  Export visualizations for each hypothesis test to "tell the story" of our findings.
+   -  Merge all API calls into one raw dataframe.
+   -  Clean data, calculate June values and impute into the dataframe (for some reason June values came in as "0" from the API).
+   -  Perform Exploratory Data Analysis (EDA) to investigate the data.
+Find total search volume for each search engine.
+Find average and total search volumes for each keyword across all search engines.
+Develop "wordclouds".
+Plot PDF and CDF for total keyword search volume across all search engines.
+   -  Perform statistical testing on each of the 3 hypotheses (keywords, month, & search engine) via one-way Analysis Of Variance (ANOVA) with an established alpha value of 0.05 to find significant results compared to each other.
+Run Tukey test after that to find out specifically which results are different compared to each other.
+   -  Perform 3-way ANOVA between keywords, month, and search engine with an established alpha value of 0.05.
+Run Tukey test after that to find out specifically which results are different compared to each other.
-   -  Create a presentation to translate data analysis into actionable insights.
+   -  Create a presentation to translate EDA and statistical testing into actionable insights for the online athleisure clothing startup.

 ### Project Responsibilities
 The project responsibilities are broken down as follows:

 #### Alex Cheng
+   -  SHARED - The README.md.
+   -  SHARED - Project Overview Jupyter Notebook.
+   -  SHARED - Wordtracker Data Extraction Jupyter Notebook.
+   -  SHARED - Exploratory Data Analysis Jupyter Notebook.
+   -  SHARED - Data Cleaning Jupyter Notebook.
-   -  SHARED - the technical Jupyter notebook - with narrative comments.
+   -  SHARED - Statistical Testing Jupyter Notebook.
-   -  The README.md.
-   -  Testing code for successful calls to Wordtracker API.
-   -  Final project presentation pdf assembly + export.
+   -  SHARED - Final project presentation design + export.
-   -  ???
-   -  ???
-   -  ???

 #### Justin Fleury
+   -  SHARED - The README.md.
+   -  SHARED - Project Overview Jupyter Notebook.
+   -  SHARED - Wordtracker Data Extraction Jupyter Notebook.
+   -  SHARED - Exploratory Data Analysis Jupyter Notebook.
+   -  SHARED - Data Cleaning Jupyter Notebook.
-   -  SHARED - the technical Jupyter notebook - with narrative comments.
+   -  SHARED - Statistical Testing Jupyter Notebook.
-   -  Pulling all results from Wordtracker API to generate the final joined and cleaned dataframe to use for analysis.
-   -  ???
-   -  ???
-   -  ???
+   -  SHARED - Final project presentation design + export.